Teradata/stacki-wiki/wiki/Development.md

 The next step to getting your feature back into the `develop` branch is an optional code review, not everything will go through this but it is encouraged and sometimes required.
-Features will usually get identified an code review candidate during the Merge Party.
+Features will usually get identified as code review candidates during the Merge Party.

 If your feature branch requires a code review the group will identify the person to review and they are then responsible for going through